TomWagg/tomwagg/README.md

 I'm Tom Wagg, an astrophysics PhD student at the University of Washington.
 I'm still not sure what my favourite facet of astrophysics is but I _do_ know that I'm enthusiastic to share all of the code I use in my research on GitHub!

-I'm currently working with Mario Jurić on making predictions for LSST but I've previously worked with Selma de Mink on gravitational waves.
-In particular, I focussed on LISA and trying to predict the LISA detectable Galactic population of double compact objects.
-You can find out more in my [repository for this project](https://github.com/TomWagg/detecting-DCOs-in-LISA)
+I'm currently working with Eric Agol on constraining the planetary radius valley but I've previously worked with Mario Jurić on making predictions for NEO follow-up during LSST and with Selma de Mink on gravitational waves and predictions for Galactic sources in the LISA mission.

 I've also contributed to several astrophysics codes.
-I recently released a python package called [LEGWORK](https://www.github.com/TeamLEGWORK/LEGWORK) with [Katie Breivik](https://www.github.com/KatieBreivik) to make everyone's life easier when working with stellar-origin binaries in LISA and doing the legwork for you.
+I recently released a python package called [LEGWORK](https://www.github.com/TeamLEGWORK/LEGWORK) with Katie Breivik to make everyone's life easier when working with stellar-origin binaries in LISA and doing the legwork for you.
 I also use and enjoy helping with the development of the rapid binary population synthesis code [COMPAS](https://www.github.com/TeamCOMPAS/COMPAS).

 - [Personal Website](https://www.tomwagg.com)
 - [Twitter](https://twitter.com/tomjwagg)